Kerala State Road Transport Corporation: Long Distance Services

-The non-air conditioned, white buses with streaks of tri-color on the sides can charge mobile phones and laptops, and have rear-axle air suspension.
+Super Deluxe Air Buses are non-air conditioned, white buses with streaks of tri-color on the sides can charge mobile phones and laptops, and have rear-axle air suspension.
 They are built on Ashok Leyland and Tata chassis.
 All passengers are guaranteed a seat.
 The KSRTC's oldest deluxe service operates between Kannur and Thiruvananthapuram.
 Started in 1967, it was part of the 1969 film Kannur Deluxe (the service's nickname).
 Large parts of the film were shot inside a bus.

 Newer Deluxe buses, called Swift Deluxe Air Bus, are operated by KSRTC Swift and feature an orange livery.